CMU-313/spring23-nodebb-green/career-model/README.md

 First, you must create an [HTTP request](https://www.geeksforgeeks.org/how-to-make-http-requests-in-node-js/) to call http://localhost:5000/predict, with userCareerData as the body.

-Then, you should set `userCareer.prediction` to the value of the response.
+Then, you should set `userCareer.prediction` to the value of the response (replacing the current `Math.random` value).
 ## Running the Model
 The file `predict.py` contains a function `predict` which, given a student application input, returns a prediction whether the student would be a good employee.